sarnold/rpmget/README.rst

 * Install from GH release page, eg in a Tox file or venv
 * Clone from GH and install in a venv
 * Write a minimal config file (see below)

-* Use at least one option with one or more URL strings
+  + Using one of these file extensions: [.conf, .ini, .cfg]
-* Use one of these file extensions: [.conf, .ini, .cfg]
+  + Using at least one option with one or more URL strings

 From a venv, run the following commands to validate your config and download rpms::